BlesHodja/buildarealm/readme.txt

-soo Im just registering this for Build a realm and if they ever want to contact me so I can give them this page they cant dm me HiveLanky :D
+soo Im just registering this for Build a realm and if they ever want to contact me so I can give them this page they cant dm me bubblez!